 So if I could leave you with one parting wish, I would like it to be this; offer a kindness.
 The next time you walk pass that person sitting on a bridge under a blanket, offer some goodwill whether it’s the cereal bar lurking about your bag or some loose change.
 It’s already out there with the army of volunteers that do such amazing work for charities like The Salvation Army, Centrepoint and Shelter Scotland.
 Let’s join them and create a chain reaction of good the world can’t help but respond to.
 Imagine living in a world where good news is celebrated every night instead of the bad.
 I do and it’s amazing.

 In the spirit of putting my money where my mouth is, I’ve made a donation to three homeless charities and I’d be grateful if you would consider making a donation yourself.
-Another alternative is to have a winter clear out and hand any donations into your local Shelter or Salvation Army shop.
+Another alternative is to have a spring clean and hand any donations into your local Shelter or Salvation Army shop.
 They’d be delighted to see you.
-Thanks CK xxx
+Thanks!
+CK xxx

 THE SALVATION ARMY